Privacy Statement, last updated July 9, 2018

 Third party healthcare unit or healthcare professional

 - Information obtained from other healthcare institutions.

-- For the purposes of ensuring correct invoicing, information regarding who was treated, the procedures carried out along with their cost is stored.
+- For the purposes of ensuring correct invoicing, information regarding who was treated and the procedures carried out along with their cost, is stored.
 The information is either based on an outsourcing agreement or a referral issued by an external unit.